×

 Removing cloud provider credentials

-After installing an OKD cluster with the Cloud Credential Operator (CCO) in mint mode, you can remove the administrator-level credential secret from the kube-system namespace in the cluster.
-The administrator-level credential is required only during changes that require its elevated permissions, such as upgrades.
+After installing an OKD cluster with the CCO in mint mode, you can remove the administrator-level credential secret from the kube-system namespace in the cluster.
+The CCO only requires the administrator-level credential during changes that require reconciling new or modified CredentialsRequest custom resources, such as minor cluster version updates.

-Prior to a non z-stream upgrade, you must reinstate the credential secret with the administrator-level credential.
-If the credential is not present, the upgrade might be blocked.
+Before performing a minor version cluster update (for example, updating from OKD 4.17 to 4), you must reinstate the credential secret with the administrator-level credential.
+If the credential is not present, the update might be blocked.

 Prerequisites